Skip to main content

 The 28-minute film, “Juneteenth,” is the latest addition to the collection of free, nonpartisan, high-quality resources offered to educators, students, and families by Annenberg Classroom and the Civics Renewal Network, both projects of the Leonore Annenberg Institute for Civics (LAIC) at the Annenberg Public Policy Center of the University of Pennsylvania.

-In conjunction with the film’s release, LAIC announced that three educators have been selected to write lesson plans* to accompany the film.
+In conjunction with the film’s release, LAIC announced that three educators were selected to write lesson plans to accompany the film.

 The documentary includes interviews with illustrious scholars, including University of Pennsylvania historian Mary Frances Berry and legal scholar Kermit Roosevelt of Penn Carey Law School, as well as Martha Jones, Eric Foner, Edna Greene Medford and others.
 These scholars help piece together the story of Juneteenth, from the Dred Scott Decision to the Emancipation Proclamation to the nearly 200,000 Black men who served with distinction as United States soldiers and helped turn the tide of the Civil War.